apache/paimon/docs/content/engines/quick_start.md

 with docker desktop and docker compose installed.

 ## Prerequisites
-windows
+windows/Linux/MacOS

-docker desktop for windows
+docker desktop for windows/Applicable to the docker of the corresponding system

 docker compose